Skip to content

 FIM Walkthroughs – Planning and Installation

+Note: this post applies to the RTM version of FIM 2010.
 I’m starting a new series of posts today showing how to build an identity management environment with FIM 2010.
-A lot of the concepts are covered n the Getting Started documentation, which you should of course read, however I think it’s often useful to see the same information presented in a couple of different ways [...]
+A lot of the concepts are covered in the Getting Started documentation, which you should of course read, however I think it’s often useful to…

 More KISS tips